 Upon entering the main LCMS building, guests are greeted by a guard and receptionist during building hours of 7:45 a.m. to 4:15 p.m.
 Non-employees are required to sign a visitor log, receive a visitor badge, and must be escorted throughout the building.
 The LCMS Foundation's office within the main building is locked 24/7 and requires badge access to enter.
 Confidential data is housed in the server room and the vault, which are accessible by physical keys.
-Only the IT Director and the Executive Assistant have keys to the server room and vault.
+Access to the vault is limited to the VP of Investment Operations, the Investment Administrator, and Cash Manager.
+Only the IT Director and the Executive Assistant have keys to the server room.